habiibullah/Alx_School_Practice/0x02-functions_nested_loops/README.md

-Programe that prints _putchar, followed by new line
+function that prints the alphabet, in lowercase, followed by new line